Dpbm/planets-ar/readme.md

 This is our final project for our AR/VR classes.
 The main idea was to build an AR eductional application for teaching about our solar system.

-To accomplish it, we use Unity + Vuforia to create the scenes, add elements, manage scripts, etc. We created the Image targes using `Canva` and the audios with help of `ElevenLabs TTS`.
+To accomplish it, we used Unity + Vuforia to create the scenes, add elements, manage scripts, etc. We created the Image targes using `Canva` and the audios with help of `ElevenLabs TTS`.

 ## Usage